braincogsci/literature-thesis/lt-manual.md

 ## Delays
 In case the deadline for final submission as registered on Datanose is not going to be met by the student, the student is expected to contact the master's programme via info-mcs@uva.nl with an indication of the size of the delay.
 If the delay is more than one month, the student should also inform the study advisor of the programme and the examiner of the Literature Thesis.
 In this latter case, a motivation for the delay needs to be given.
 Based on this motivation, the examiner of the project may decide to set a new deadline together with the student or to mark the project as 'insufficient'.

+If acceptable delays occur, it is important that the student sets a new submission date in mutual agreement with the assessors.
+This new date should be a realistic completion date and it should allow the assessors to grade within a period of twenty working days.

 ## Materials and support
 The literature that is used to write the Literature Thesis is collected by the students themselves.